Matt Cutts talks about manual action on webspam

 While Google relies on algorithms to evaluate and constantly improve search quality, we're also willing to take manual action on sites that use spammy techniques, such as demoting them or even removing them from our search results altogether.
 The Manual Actions page lists these actions (and potentially others) and links to steps you can take to address the problem.
-(If your site’s ranking is impacted by a manual spam action, we'll also notify you in the Message Center in Webmaster Tools.)
+(If your site’s ranking is impacted by a manual spam action, we'll also notify you in the Message Center in Search Console.)

 If your site isn't appearing in search results, or isn't performing as well as it once did, we recommend checking the Manual Action page and taking steps to address the problem.
 Once you're satisfied that your site follows the Webmaster Guidelines, you can request a review of your site directly from the Manual Actions page.
 The web is an ever-changing ecosystem, and your site's performance in search almost certainly fluctuates over time.
 As a result, even if your reconsideration request is successful, your site may rank lower (or higher) than it used to.